Eliasdb/Vue-udemy-exercises/README.md

 - @click=“show = !show”: doing the exact opposite of show -> let’s text disappear

 It’s not hidden, it’s not transparent.
 It’s gone(put this in bold).
 It’s important to understand, v-if really attaches or detaches elements to the DOM.
 It completely removes them if the condition is false here.
-This is also true for nested elements in the complete element, for example a <span> in a <p>.
+This is also true for nested elements in the complete element, for example a '<span>' in a '<p>'.

-- v-else: Whenever the v-if condition is false, this happens, which makes sense like a normal if-else statement.
+* v-else: Whenever the v-if condition is false, this happens, which makes sense like a normal if-else statement.

 *Side note: If you’re using Vue 2.1 or higher, you now have access to a v-else-if directive, have a look at this link to learn more: https://vuejs.org/v2/guide/conditional.html#v-else-if.